 What is the Stockholm3 test?

 The Stockholm3 test is a blood-based prostate cancer test that predicts the risk for aggressive prostate cancer at biopsy by analyzing five protein markers, more than 100 genetic markers and clinical data.
-The Stockholm3-test is available for clinical use in Sweden.
+The Stockholm3-test is currently available for clinical use in Sweden, Norway and Finland.

 Background to the Stockholm3 test

 Currently PSA is used to diagnose prostate cancer.
 However, the PSA-test cannot distinguish between aggressive and benign cancer and is often false positive.
-Therefore men who don’t have cancer, or have an indolent form of cancer that does not need treatment go through unnecessary and painful prostate biopsies.
+Therefore, men who do not have cancer, or have an indolent form of cancer that does not need treatment go through unnecessary and painful prostate biopsies.
 In addition, PSA misses many men with aggressive cancer and the result from a PSA test is often difficult for the treating doctor to interpret.